The Travesía Sagrada Maya in 2023

 Unfortunately the local weather forecast for May 12-13 (the original dates) was too windy, making the crossing difficult if not impossible.
 So just double-check on the Xcaret site, if you can.

 If you are planning your trip to Cozumel in May, be sure to check on the current year’s dates and see if you can catch some of the action when the historic reenactment events take place right here on the shore of Cozumel’s Chankanaab Beach Park.

 Welcome the Mayan Travelers to Cozumel

-In 2019, the Sacred Mayan Crossing will take place on May 17 and 18.
-The participants gather early on the mainland in Playa del Carmen on May 17.
-Once prepared, they will launch the canoes for the difficult crossing to Cozumel’s western shore.
-The boats arrive at Chankanaab Park at approximately 1-2pm, though the exact timing is obviously difficult to pinpoint.
+Once prepared, they launch the canoes for the difficult crossing to Cozumel’s western shore.
+The boats arrive at Chankanaab Park at approximately 1-2pm on the main day, though the exact timing is obviously difficult to pinpoint.

 It’s a great day at the beach, and one of the coolest cultural happenings in Cozumel.
-So whether you’re in Playa del Carmen or Cozumel in May, don’t miss the Travesía Sagrada Maya 2019!
+So whether you’re in Playa del Carmen or Cozumel in May, don’t miss the Travesía Sagrada Maya!